pltdev/pltdev.github.io/README.md

 #### Troubleshooting
 * If your CCP (Contact Control Panel) fails to embed but opens in a seperate Tab, try closing the Tab and reloading the page "https://your-domain/Plantronics%20Amazon%20Connect.html".
 * If it continues to fail to embed you can try logging into CCP one time within seperate Tab, then closing the Tab and reloading page "https://your-domain/Plantronics%20Amazon%20Connect.html".
-* If it still continues to fail to open the browser developer tools / inspect element and open go to the Console, then reload the page "https://your-domain/Plantronics%20Amazon%20Connect.html" and look for errors.
+* If it still continues to fail to open the browser developer tools / inspect element and open go to the Console, then reload the page "https://your-domain/Plantronics%20Amazon%20Connect.html" and look for errors in the Console.